Introducing the Turntable Light Speed Control (LSC)

 - Belt grip varies with the 4 different ways it can be put on the deck

 These are some reasons most decks achieve an absolute speed accuracy of around 0.2% to 0.6%.
 In fairness this is not bad although professional musicians sensitive to pitch will notice it.
-It’s also worth mentioning that absolute speed accuracy is nowhere near as important as motor vibration (micro jitter caused by cogging and electrical aberations).
+It’s also worth mentioning that absolute speed accuracy is nowhere near as important as motor vibration.

-One way to overcome speed drift is to measure and control the speed of the platter itself.
-This is usually the preserve of direct drive decks which are renowned for their consistent speed.
-However the Origin Live LSC does precisely the same thing with unerring accuracy achieving a measurable drift of below 0.0001% (over 100 times more accurate than most decks).
+One way to overcome the absolute speed drift is to measure and control the speed of the platter itself which is usually only achieved on direct drive decks.
+With the Origin Live LSC the speed is incredibly accurate with a measurable drift of below 0.003% (around 100 times more accurate than most decks).